A nonprofit advancing the arts for health & well-being

 Training Healthcare Professionals

-We bring the research and the case to OT programs, nursing schools, social work departments, and healthcare conferences.
-Helping the next generation of care providers understand that creativity belongs in the care plan.
+We want to bring the research and the case for arts in health to OT programs, nursing schools, social work departments, and healthcare conferences.
+The goal is to help the next generation of care providers see creativity as part of the care plan, not separate from it.

 Advocacy